iotlabtpe/iotlab_kvs_workshop/Lab 2 - Customize by yourself.md

 ## change to mbedTLS

-Forthermore, we can reduce the RAM consumption by change the default OpenSSL to MbedTLS.
+Furthermore, we can reduce the RAM consumption by change the default OpenSSL to MbedTLS.

 ```